danieljoos/letterimages/README.md

 ```

 The plugin only injects the image source.
 The actual style (size, rounded, etc.)
-need to be set from outside, e.g. using _Bootstrap_'s image classes (see Demo page).
+need to be set from outside, e.g. using _Bootstrap_'s image classes (see [demo page](https://danieljoos.github.io/letterimages/dist/demo.html)).

 ## Installation